Lockheed Martin (NYSE:LMT) Trading Up 0.1%

-Several equities research analysts have recently commented on the stock.
-Citigroup boosted their target price on shares of Lockheed Martin from $508.00 to $525.00 and gave the stock a “buy” rating in a research report on Wednesday, April 24th.
-StockNews.com upgraded shares of Lockheed Martin from a “buy” rating to a “strong-buy” rating in a research note on Thursday, April 25th.
-UBS Group boosted their target price on shares of Lockheed Martin from $482.00 to $499.00 and gave the company a “neutral” rating in a research note on Wednesday, April 24th.
-Wells Fargo & Company upped their price target on shares of Lockheed Martin from $460.00 to $480.00 and gave the company an “equal weight” rating in a research note on Thursday, April 25th.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Lockheed Martin from $467.00 to $487.00 and gave the stock a “hold” rating in a research note on Thursday, April 25th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat, Lockheed Martin currently has a consensus rating of “Hold” and a consensus target price of $485.40.
+Several analysts recently weighed in on LMT shares.
+JPMorgan Chase & Co. raised Lockheed Martin from a “neutral” rating to an “overweight” rating and boosted their price objective for the company from $475.00 to $518.00 in a report on Monday, April 15th.
+Wells Fargo & Company boosted their price objective on Lockheed Martin from $460.00 to $480.00 and gave the company an “equal weight” rating in a report on Thursday, April 25th.
+The Goldman Sachs Group lowered their price objective on Lockheed Martin from $380.00 to $377.00 and set a “sell” rating for the company in a report on Tuesday, April 23rd.
+Citigroup increased their price target on Lockheed Martin from $508.00 to $525.00 and gave the stock a “buy” rating in a research report on Wednesday, April 24th.
+Finally, StockNews.com upgraded Lockheed Martin from a “buy” rating to a “strong-buy” rating in a research report on Thursday, April 25th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $485.40.

-Lockheed Martin (NYSE:LMT – Get Free Report) last announced its quarterly earnings data on Tuesday, April 23rd.
-The aerospace company reported $6.33 EPS for the quarter, beating the consensus estimate of $5.80 by $0.53.
-The business had revenue of $17.20 billion during the quarter, compared to analysts’ expectations of $16.04 billion.
-Lockheed Martin had a net margin of 9.73% and a return on equity of 85.96%.
-The business’s quarterly revenue was up 13.7% compared to the same quarter last year.
-During the same period in the previous year, the business posted $6.43 EPS.
-As a group, equities research analysts expect that Lockheed Martin Co. will post 26.17 earnings per share for the current year.
+Lockheed Martin (NYSE:LMT – Get Free Report) last issued its quarterly earnings results on Tuesday, April 23rd.
+The aerospace company reported $6.33 earnings per share (EPS) for the quarter, beating the consensus estimate of $5.80 by $0.53.
+The company had revenue of $17.20 billion for the quarter, compared to the consensus estimate of $16.04 billion.
+Lockheed Martin had a return on equity of 85.96% and a net margin of 9.73%.
+The firm’s revenue was up 13.7% compared to the same quarter last year.
+During the same period last year, the business posted $6.43 earnings per share.
+On average, analysts forecast that Lockheed Martin Co. will post 26.17 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
-Shareholders of record on Monday, June 3rd will be given a $3.15 dividend.
-The ex-dividend date is Monday, June 3rd.
+The company also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
+Investors of record on Monday, June 3rd will be given a dividend of $3.15 per share.
 This represents a $12.60 dividend on an annualized basis and a yield of 2.70%.
-Lockheed Martin’s payout ratio is currently 46.10%.
+The ex-dividend date of this dividend is Monday, June 3rd.
+Lockheed Martin’s dividend payout ratio (DPR) is presently 46.10%.

 Institutional Trading of Lockheed Martin